The short version:

 The long version:

-Holly collaborated with her long-time friend, Caldecott award winning artist, Tony DiTerlizzi, to create the bestselling Spiderwick Chronicles.
+Holly collaborated with her long-time friend, Caldecott-award-winning artist, Tony DiTerlizzi, to create the bestselling Spiderwick Chronicles.
 The first two books, The Field Guide and The Seeing Stone were released together in 2003, with the next three, Lucinda’s Secret (2003), The Ironwood Tree (2004) and The Wrath of Mulgarath (2004), following in rapid succession.
 The Wrath of Mulgarath climbed to #1 on the New York Times bestseller list.
 The five-book serial has been called “vintage Victorian fantasy” by the New York Post and Time Magazine reported that “the books wallow in their dusty Olde Worlde charm.”
 The lavishly illustrated Arthur Spiderwick’s Field Guide to The Fantastical World Around You (2005), The Notebook for Fantastical Observations (2005), and Care and Feeding of Sprites (2006) expanded the Spiderwick universe.
 To date, the books have been translated into 32 languages.
-There are three more chapter books in the Beyond the Spiderwick Chronicles series, The Nixie’s Song(2007), A Giant Problem (2008) and The Wyrm King (2009).
+There are three additional chapter books in the Beyond the Spiderwick Chronicles series, The Nixie’s Song(2007), A Giant Problem (2008) and The Wyrm King (2009).
 The Spiderwick Chronicles were adapted into a film by Paramount Pictures in conjunction with Nickelodeon Films.
 Released in February 2008, the film stars Freddie Highmore and Sarah Bolger, with Mark Waters as the director.

 Holly has also been a frequent contributor to anthologies, and has co-edited three of them: Geektastic (with Cecil Castellucci, 2009), Zombies vs. Unicorns (with Justine Larbalestier, 2010), and Welcome to Bordertown (with Ellen Kushner, 2011).
 Her first collection of short fiction, Poison Eaters and Other Stories, came out in 2010 from Small Beer Press.

 The Coldest Girl in Coldtown follows Tana, who lives in a world where walled cities called Coldtowns exist.
 In them, quarantined monsters and humans mingle in a decadently bloody mix of predator and prey.
 “You may be ready to put a stake in vampire lit, but read this first: It’s dark and dangerous, bloody and brilliant,” said Kirkus Reviews.
 It was a finalist for the Norton and the Locus awards.

 The Darkest Part of the Forest (2015), a stand-alone novel, marked her return to faerie fiction.
 She followed that up with her Folk of the Air series.
-The first book, The Cruel Prince (2018), debuted on The New York Times bestsellers list and has remained on this list for four weeks.
+The first book, The Cruel Prince (2018), debuted on The New York Times bestseller list and remained on the list for four weeks.
 The novel was a finalist for the Lodestar Award and has received such critical acclaim as starred reviews from Publishers Weekly (“…a beguiling, tough-as-nails heroine enhance an intricate, intelligent plot that crescendos to a jaw-dropping third-act twist.”) and School Library Journal (“Another fantastic, deeply engaging, and all-consuming work from Black that belongs on all YA shelves.”).
 The second book, The Wicked King (2019), debuted at #1 on the New York Times bestseller list.
 The third book, The Queen of Nothing (2019) finished out the series.
 In a starred review, Kirkus wrote, “Whether you came for the lore or the love, perfection.”